Madeeha Gauhar: Death and legacy

 Madeeha Gauhar died in Lahore, Pakistan, on 25 April 2018 at the age of 61 after a three-year illness with cancer.
 Madeeha Gauhar tried to promote peace between India and Pakistan and tirelessly campaigned for it.
 She also was widely considered as one of Pakistan's leading women's rights activists.
-Madeeha Gauhar's Ajoka Theater's plays were frequently based on social and human rights issues - for example female literacy, honour killings, religious extremism.
+Madeeha Gauhar's Ajoka Theater's plays were frequently based on social and human rights issues - for example female literacy, honour killings, and religious extremism.